 Some of my favorite sites are starting to migrate over to Medium, so, like a loyal puppy, I have followed them.
 It's essentially an online publishing platform that lets anyone partake.
 Created by Twitter co-founder Evan Williams, it allows anyone to publish their writing on it, and you can follow publications you're interested in and receive recommendations on content that might be relevant to you.
 You can highlight and respond to passages in articles, allowing direct interaction and discussion.

 The whole thing is geared towards sharing and engaging in content that you and those you follow are reading.
 It's looking like a really great way to give online publishing a new direction.
 Definitely worth digging into.Medium

 I've just started using a password manager, Dashlane.
-It works between my phone and desktop browser, saving 44 passwords, as well as my personal credentials, meaning I don't have to waste time or worry about forgetting my passwords, which I used to do with disturbing frequency.Dashlane: Password Manager App
+It works between my phone and desktop browser, saving 44 passwords, as well as my personal credentials, meaning I don't have to waste time or worry about forgetting my passwords, which I used to do with disturbing frequency.Dashlane: #1 Password Manager

 I'm doing some planning for my summer holiday at the moment, so I'm trying out Google's new app, Trips.
 It's still in the early stages of development, but it's great for compiling lists of things to do and see and places to eat.
 It's also got my flight details stored there, too.
 As the app is not available through the Google Play Store yet, the only way to get it is to head over to APKMirror